Bygonebytes

 Electron Clone v3.0 - Adding Econet

-July 2025 - At a recent ABUG Scotland meeting I picked up on a comment that I should add Econet, the Acorn propriety network to the clone.
-Over the following few days I gave it some thought and did some research on Stardot.
+July 2025 - At a recent ABUG Scotland meeting I picked up on a comment that I should add Econet, the Acorn propriety network.
+Over the following few days I couldn't help but give it some thought and some research on Stardot.
 I new from posts a few years ago that an Econet interface had been designed for the Electron and wanted to see how it was achieved.
 I read through two threads on the Econet interface, one on the development and a second on the build.
 The second thread had the design included so I downloaded that to see if I could fit the design directly on the Clone PCB.

-The Econet interface was designed as a cartridge that plugs into a Plus 1 slot and I think someone also designed a nice case for the PCB.
-I could just use the cartridge but this is not the challange.
-The circuit can be broken down into various building blocks - the Advanced Data link Controller, The I/O interface, the station ID buffer and the glue logic including ROM 13 ROM 0/1, 2/3 decoding and Flash ROM.
+The Econet interface was designed as a cartridge that plugs into a Plus 1 slot and I think someone also designed a cartridge case for the PCB.
+I could just use the cartridge but this is not the challenge.
+The circuit can be broken down into various building blocks - the Advanced Data link Controller (ADLC), The I/O interface, the station ID buffer and the glue logic including ROM 13 ROM 0/1, 2/3 decoding and Flash ROM.

 Econet Cartridge development